 Mississippi lawmakers filed about 2,000 general bills this legislative session, slightly lower than the nearly 2,500 that had been filed last year.
 After recent deadlines, that number has been significantly whittled down.

-With the COVID-19 pandemic — and multiple cases reported among lawmakers and staff — the legislative leadership has urged members to limit the number of bills they file this year so the session can be wrapped up quickly and the 174-member Legislature can leave the Capitol.
+With the COVID-19 pandemic — and multiple cases reported among lawmakers and staff — the legislative leadership urged members to limit the number of bills they filed this year so the session can be wrapped up quickly and the 174-member Legislature can leave the Capitol.
 Committee chairmen said leaders also urged them to drastically limit the number of bills they take up and move forward out of committees this session.

 Here are some key bills this session, with those that didn’t survive deadlines marked as DEAD.
-This list will be updated.
+This list will be continually updated.

 SB 2001: Teacher pay raise.
 This would give all teachers and assistants a $1,000 annual pay raise.
 For starting teachers through three years with a bachelor’s degree, it would be $1,110, raising the starting salary to $37,000.
 Lt.
 Gov. Delbert Hosemann is pushing for a raise, a major campaign promise.
+DEAD

 SB 2142: Corporal punishment.
 Would establish the right of public school parents or guardians to choose to include or not include a student in the district’s corporal punishment police.
 DEAD